alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 SPI (**S**erial **P**eripheral **I**nterface) is a widely used communication protocol, it's amazingly well documented ([4], [5], [6], [7], [8]) and is (in my opinion) quite easy to understand.

-At its most basic level it has 2 lines used for sending and receiving data, one line for syncronization between the 2 peers, and one line for signaling the beginning/end of the trasmission.
+At its most basic level it has 2 lines used for sending and receiving data, one line for synchronization between the 2 peers, and one line for signaling the beginning/end of the transmission.

 Why synchronization?
 Well, the peers need to know **when** to read from their input line and **when** to write into their output line, consider the following scenario: